 7. Limitations of Apache Spark

 - Spark Does not have its file management system, so you need to integrate with Hadoop or another cloud-based data platform.

 - In-memory capability can become a bottleneck when it comes to cost-efficient processing of Bigdata.

 - Memory consumption is very high.

 - MLlib lacking in a number of available algorithms (Tanimoto distance).

 To install Apache Spark follow this Spark installation on Ubuntu guide.
 Once you have completed the installation, you can play with Spark shell and run various commands, please follow this Quickstart guide to playing with Spark.

 In conclusion, Apache Spark notes defines that Apache spark has designed in such a way that it can scale up from one to thousands of computer node.
-The simplicity of APIs in spark and its processing speed makes Spark a popular framework among data scientists.
-For the data exploration, Spark uses SQL shell.
+Moreover, the simplicity of APIs in spark and its processing speed makes Spark a popular framework among data scientists.
+So, for the data exploration, Spark uses SQL shell.
 MLlib supports data analysis and Machine Learning.
 It lets the data scientist handle the problem with large data size.

 Hence Spark provides a simple way to parallelize the applications across Clusters and hides the complexity of distributed systems programming, network developer, and fault tolerance.

 Still, if you felt that I have missed any point in this Spark Notes, so please let me know by leaving a comment.